 A healthy balanced diet of whole foods rich in vitamins, nutrients, and DHA omega-3 fatty acids may protect the brain.
 To learn more about specific nutritional strategies and brain health, click here.
 Many tools can help you track the food you eat and get the right nutrition for you.
-Here's a LifeHacker article with information on the top 5 rated food and nutrition tracking tools of 2013.
+Here's a review of some well-rated food and nutrition tracking tools of 2015.

 Some chronic diseases can raise the risk of dementia and some medications can impair your brain's function.
 Periodically review your medications and supplements with your physician.
 Work with them to manage your health.
 Your smart phone and computer can help manage your medications.
 Visit MedActionPlan.com for help scheduling your meds, Drugs.com to check drug interactions, and this article for the top ten iPhone apps for medication management.